freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/clean-up-your-project-with-modules.english.md

 ## Description
 <section id='description'>

-Right now everything you have is in your server.js file.
+Right now, everything you have is in your <code>server.js</code> file.
 This can lead to hard to manage code that isn't very expandable.
 Create 2 new files: <code>routes.js</code> and <code>auth.js</code>

 Both should start with the following code: